jdverbek/coronary-reconstruction-app/README.md

 1. Fork this repository to your GitHub account

 2. Create a new Web Service on [Render](https://render.com):

-   - Connect your GitHub repository
+    *   Connect your GitHub repository
-   - Set the build command: `pip install -r requirements.txt`
+    *   Set the build command: `pip install -r requirements.txt`
-   - Set the start command: `python src/main.py`
+    *   Set the start command: `gunicorn --bind 0.0.0.0:$PORT --workers 4 --timeout 120 --chdir . src.wsgi:app`
-   - Set environment variables if needed
+    *   Set environment variables if needed

 3. Deploy and access your application via the provided Render URL